Pintereach1/backend/README.md

 Endpoint: BaseURL/api/articles/:id
 <br>
 <br>
-User access endpoint.
+User access restricted endpoint.
 Token required.
 <br>
 <br>
 Requires an object with fildes that will be updated: